Boku Inc.

 Dear Shareholder,

-As Chair of the Board of Directors of Boku Inc, it is my responsibility to ensure that the Company has both sound corporate governance and an effective Board, including leading the Board effectively, overseeing the Group’s corporate governance model, communicating with shareholders and to ensure that the highest levels of corporate governance are maintained throughout the Company and also at Board level.
+As Chair of the Board, it is my responsibility to ensure that the Group has both sound corporate governance and an effective Board, including leading the Board effectively, overseeing the Group’s corporate governance model, communicating with shareholders and to ensure that the highest levels of corporate governance are maintained throughout the Group and also at Board level.

 Dr. Richard Hargreaves